kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 }
 ```

 The `batchInsert` function also accepts a closure as its parameter, the type of which is `BatchInsertStatementBluilder<T>.() -> Unit`, an extension function of `BatchInsertStatementBuilder`.
-The `item` is actually a member function in `BatchInsertStatementBuilder`, we use this function to configure every records of the batch insertion.
-After the batch insertion completes, an `IntArray` will be returned, that's the effected record numbers of each sub-operation.
+The `item` is actually a member function in `BatchInsertStatementBuilder`, we use this function to configure every record of the batch insertion.
+After the batch insertion completes, an `IntArray` will be returned, that's the affected record numbers of each sub-operation.

 Sometimes, we may need to transfer data from a table to another table.
 Ktorm also provides an `insertTo` function, that's an extension function of `Query` class, used to insert the query's results into a specific table.
 Comparing to obtaining query results first and insert them via `batchInsert`, the `insertTo` function just execute one SQL, the performance is much better.